perfsonar/docs/FAQ.rst

 NOTE: If there are multiple package to be excluded then separate them using a single space or comma.

-Q:How can I configure yum to automatically update the system?
+*Q: How can I configure yum to automatically update the system?*

 A: Note that as of version 3.4, this is enabled by default.
 See this more for more detail: http://docs.perfsonar.net/manage_update.html#automatic-updates

-Q:When attempting to use BWCTL with an IPv6 address, the command fails: bwctl: Unable to connect to 2001:468:1:11::16:66:4823.
-What should I do?
+*Q: When attempting to use BWCTL with an IPv6 address, the command fails: bwctl: Unable to connect to 2001:468:1:11::16:66:4823.
+What should I do?*

-A:
-Wrap the IPv6 address in square brackets and double quotes (to prevent the shell from trying to interpret the brackets).
+A: Wrap the IPv6 address in square brackets and double quotes (to prevent the shell from trying to interpret the brackets).
 For example: bwctl -T iperf3 -t 10 -i 1-c "[2001:468:1:11::16:66]:4823"

-Q:My host was impacted by Shellshock/Heartbleed/etc., what should I do?
+*Q: My host was impacted by Shellshock/Heartbleed/etc., what should I do?*

 A: Please check the vulnerability archive for the specific attack you interested in, information on mitigation for perfSONAR nodes will be posted there, or in the mailing list archives.

-Q:I would like to install and patch perfsonar boxes behind a web proxy, is it possible to specify this on the grub command line?
+*Q: I would like to install and patch perfsonar boxes behind a web proxy, is it possible to specify this on the grub command line?*

 A: Anaconda documentation indicates this grub parameter should do the trick: